pfdinc/resume/README.md

 *	Created and maintained an application which allowed customer to create custom clothing.

 **Job Description** </br>
-*	Developed a web application using ASP.NET, C#, HTML/HTML 5, CSS2/3, JavaScript/jQuery, SQL Server, and LINQ to SQL.
+*	Developed a web application using ASP.NET, C#, HTML/HTML 5, CSS2/3, Java, JavaScript/jQuery, SQL Server, and LINQ to SQL.
 *	Developed set of API to be used by the User interface and Desktop App, that are to be used for a drawing system and   customer registration system.
 *	Created new Database tables and stored procedures.
 *	Updated and maintain existing Database’s tables and stored procedures.